 1515 Third Street, corner of E, 5–8pm

-Marin Society of Artists presents LAND AND SEA in our main gallery, an artistic exploration of power and beauty of the earth's landscapes.
-Also on view in our Flex and Downstairs galleries: Paintings, photos and prints by MSA member artists.
+Marin Society of Artists presents Land and Sea, an exploration of the power and beauty of the earth's landscapes, juried by Laura Culver.
+Also on view in our Flex and Downstairs galleries, paintings, photos and prints by MSA member artists.

 Bohemia Interiors & Accessories and Past Life Collection